changlinli/types_presentation_slides/slides.md

 - Bill Venners' `scalactic` library
 - _But you don't NEED to use these!_
 - Talk to me afterwards/email me if you want to know more about these

-## Conclusion

-- Simple usage of types as labels of pre and post-conditions can ensure the integrity of your data processing pipeline through refactors and additions of new features
-- Move institutional knowledge of what checks need to be performed to the type system

 ## Questions?